urduhack/urdu-characters/README.md

 ## About Urdu Language

 Urdu is widely known as the national language of Pakistan, but it is also one of India’s 22 official languages.
-Modern Standard Urdu, once commonly known as a variant of Hindustani, a colloquial language combining the modified Sanskrit words found in Hindi with wordsbrought to India via Persian, Arabic, Portuguese, Turkish and other languages, is a language with one of the most fascinating and complex histories in the world.
+Modern Standard Urdu, once commonly known as a variant of Hindustani, a colloquial language combining the modified Sanskrit words found in Hindi with words brought to India via Persian, Arabic, Portuguese, Turkish and other languages, is a language with one of the most fascinating and complex histories in the world.

 The Urdu alphabet is the right-to-left alphabet used for the Urdu language.
 It is a modification of the Persian alphabet known as Perso-Arabic, which is itself a derivative of the Arabic alphabet.
-The Urdu alphabet has up to 58 letters with 39 basic letters and no distinct letter cases, the Urdu alphabet is typically written in the calligraphic Nastaʿlīq script.
+The Urdu alphabet has **up to 58 letters with 39 basic letters** and no distinct letter cases, the Urdu alphabet is typically written in the calligraphic **Nastaʿlīq script**.

 - http://www.panl10n.net/english/outputs/Pakistan/Urdu-Encoding-Collation.pdf
 - http://www.bhurgri.com/bhurgri/downloads/PakLang.pdf